opennars/opennars/doc/operators/IO_Operators.md

  * learn from observing existing programs (ex: traffic logs)

 ## Conversation
-Can be inspired by other cognitive agent specifications like FIPA
+Can be inspired by other cognitive agent specifications (see: FIPA Agent Communication Language)

  * send
  * confirm